minas-achladianakis/academic-coursework/bayesian-statistics-hoff/README.md

 - Computational techniques for Bayesian analysis
 ---

-### 📘 Part 1 – Archive Overview (Uploaded as PDF)
+### 📘 Part 1 – Bayesian_Statistics_Part1 (Uploaded as PDF)

-The first element of this section is a compiled PDF of my initial work during the course.
+The first element of this section is a compiled PDF of my work during the course.
 The material is organized into labeled tasks, each corresponding to specific exercises and references:

 - **Task 1 (pp. 10–14):**
   Introductory exercises, not from Hoff’s book.